sfvicente/RestApiBestPractices/Docs/Pagination.md

 <br>

-### Consider supporting partial sets on service operations that return collections.
+### Consider supporting partial sets on service operations that return collections
 When designing API endpoints that return collections of resources, consider supporting partial sets to improve performance and efficiency.
 This involves implementing pagination, filtering, and sorting mechanisms to allow clients to request and process manageable chunks of data.